Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Application to unambiguous automata

-Both sides in~\eqref{eq:after-sigma} are functions from states to the field; and hence to prove the equality we need to show that the functions on both sides give the same output for every state $q\in Q$.
-Fix $q$.
-Let $P$ be the set of states $p \in Q$ such that the automaton has a transition $(p,\sigma,q)$, and furthermore $p$ appears in the configuration of some $w \in W$ with nonzero coefficient.
+Both sides in~\eqref{eq:after-sigma} are functions from $Q$ to $\field$, so to prove the equality we need to show that both sides give the same output for every state $q\in Q$.
+For a fixed $q$, let $P$ be the set of states $p \in Q$ such that the automaton has a transition $(p,\sigma,q)$, and furthermore $p$ appears in the configuration of some $w \in W$ with nonzero coefficient.
 An important observation is that $P$ is a finite set: because the automaton $\Aa$ has finitely many accepting runs for every input word, the set $P$ contains finitely many states for every word in $W$.
 For every word $w \in W$ we have